Eschede train disaster: Other factors

 The design of the overbridge may have also contributed to the accident because it had two thin piers holding up the bridge on either side, instead of the spans going from solid abutments to solid abutments.
 The bridge that collapsed in the Granville rail disaster of 1977 had a similar weakness.
 The bridge built after the disaster is a cantilevered design that does not have this vulnerability.

 Another contributing factor to the casualty rate was the use of welds that "unzipped" during the crash in the carriage bodies.

+Reaction

+Foreign leaders such as French President Jacques Chirac and British Prime Minister Tony Blair expressed sorrow over the disaster.
+Chancellor Helmut Kohl visited the crash site and later attended a memorial service.

 Consequences

 Legal

-Immediately after the accident, Deutsche Bahn paid 30,000 Deutsche Marks (about US$19,000) for each fatality to the applicable families.
+After the accident, Deutsche Bahn paid 30,000 Deutsche Marks (about US$19,000) for each fatality to the applicable families.
 At a later time Deutsche Bahn settled with some victims.
 Deutsche Bahn stated that it paid the equivalent of more than 30 million U.S. dollars to survivors and the families of victims.

 In August 2002, two Deutsche Bahn officials and one engineer were charged with manslaughter.
 The case ended in a plea bargain in April 2003.
 According to the German code of criminal procedure, if the defendant has not been found to bear substantial guilt, and if the state attorney and the defendant agree, the defendant may pay a fine and the criminal proceedings are dismissed with prejudice and without a verdict.
 Each engineer paid €10,000 (around US$12,000).